Mel-iza/Mel-Iza/README.md

 <!-- PROJECTS, STUDIES AND GOAL -->
 <div align="left"><img height="33px" src="https://github.com/user-attachments/assets/9d079824-a056-4d44-a39c-af1ea6a44b94"><br>
    <span>
-      My current career goal is to focus on my learning and solidifying the foundational knowledge required to work as a machine learning engineer specializing in NLP, primarily working with LLMs/LLMOps.
+      My current career goal is to focus on my learning and solidifying the foundational knowledge required to work as a data scientist, specializing in NLP.
 I have mapped out these areas of knowledge that I intend to study further, and I aim to become a technical expert in the field.
    </span>
 </div>
 <br>